R&B singer Brown pulls out of Canada festival, shows canceled

-LOS ANGELES (Reuters) - A four-concert festival in Canada has been canceled after its headliner, R&B singer Chris Brown, had to pull out for personal and health reasons, the festival’s promoter said on Monday.
+LOS ANGELES, Aug 19 (Reuters) - A four-concert festival in Canada has been canceled after its headliner, R&B singer Chris Brown, had to pull out for personal and health reasons, the festival’s promoter said on Monday.

 “In the absence of a festival headliner, we cannot proceed.”